Political Alignment and Polarization#

 Name: polviews, dtype: int64

-Looking at a table of counts, we can get a sense of what the distribution looks like, but in the next section we’ll get a better sense by plotting it.
+Looking at these counts, we can get an idea of what the distributions look like, but in the next section we’ll get a clearer picture by plotting them.

 Visualizing Distributions#